naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 == Description ==

-[Stripe Checkout](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin allows you to accept payments with the Stripe payment gateway.
+[Stripe Checkout](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin for WordPress allows you to accept payments with the Stripe payment gateway.
 With a simple shortcode, you can quickly start accepting payments on a pre-built, Stripe-hosted form that is SCA-ready and supports 3D Secure 2 authentication.
 This makes accepting credit card payments easier than ever with very little setup and effort.

 Stripe Checkout comes with a smart payment page that works seamlessly across devices and is designed to increase your conversion.